harrypower/Gforth-Objects/README.md

 This is the dependency for the code in this repo.
 It is a copy of the file included with Gforth.
 I include it here so non Gforth systems can use these objects.
 Objects.fs uses standard forth words so should work on other systems.
 I have not modified this file in any way.
+The file is from the current version of Gforth 0.7.9_20160923

+## double-linked-list.fs
+This is a basic double linked list object that can take a payload of memory.
+The link list along with the memory payload is allocated on the heap.
+Inherit this object to add more methods or just use it to store some dynamic sized memory items!
+Stringobj.fs does not use this at this moment but i may convert strings to use this link list in the future!